-This command requires that the zone be configured with a dnssec-policy, and also requires the zone to be configured to allow dynamic DNS.
+This command requires that the zone be configured with a dnssec-policy, or that the auto-dnssec zone option be set to maintain, and also requires the zone to be configured to allow dynamic DNS.
 (See "Dynamic Update Policies" in the Administrator Reference Manual for more details.)